lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

       }
 ~~~

-The certificate is referenced by an IA5String that has the URL reference to the secondary certificate.
-The `indirect` reference also includes an optional `certHash` value which can be used to include a cryptographic hash of the DER Encoded secondary certificate.
+The certificate is referenced by an IA5String that has the URL reference to the Secondary Certificate.
+The `indirect` reference also includes an optional `certHash` value which can be used to include a cryptographic hash of the DER Encoded Secondary Certificate.
 The syntax of a `certHash` is described below.

 ## CertHash